 Wight Taste outlets in ports and on ferries sell a wide range of Island food, drink and gifts, all sourced from the best Island producers.

-To help reduce the amount of plastic we create, we are changing the way our customers apply for a MyLink card by encouraging use of the Wightlink app instead of a plastic card.
+To help reduce the amount of plastic we create, we are changing the way our customers apply for MyLink membership by encouraging use of the Wightlink app instead of a plastic card.

 At this time, this feature is only available for cars and vans